jestjs/EasyCLA/README.md

 Former JS Foundation projects were required to use a CLA.
 The legacy CLA infrastructure will be deprecated, and we recommend that any projects which plan to continue using a CLA transition over to EasyCLA.

 Please note that the OpenJS Foundation CLA text is new (meaning contributors will sign it even if they signed the old JSF CLA) and is also **optional**.
 Projects which don't move to EasyCLA will need to adopt the DCO process when the legacy CLA infrastructure is decommissioned.
-If you have questions on this, please reach out to [Brian Warner](mailto:bwarner@linuxfoundation.org).
+If you have questions on this, please reach out to [OpenJS Foundation staff](mailto:bwarner@linuxfoundation.org).

 Here are the steps to add EasyCLA to your project.